Designer | Alfred Mylne |

 - Drawers and instruments over

-- Pascall Atkey heater to starboard on forward bulkhead
+- Pascall Atkey heater to starboad on forward bulkhead

 - Paraffin oil lamp, barometer and clock